open-telemetry/opentelemetry-collector-contrib/sdk-extension/opentelemetry-sdk-extension-aws/README.rst

 Usage (AWS X-Ray Propagator)
 ----------------------------

+**NOTE**: Because the parent context extracted from the `X-Amzn-Trace-Id` header assumes the context is _not_ sampled by default, users should make sure to add `Sampled=1` to their `X-Amzn-Trace-Id` headers so that the child spans are sampled.

 Use the provided AWS X-Ray Propagator to inject the necessary context into traces sent to external systems.